 Smuggling Compartments: Like a cargo hold, (can carry a small shipment) but it won't show up on routine scans or visual inspections of the ship.
 This hidden compartment has life support for smuggling people too.
+While not illegal, ships with hidden compartments tend to draw questions and from the powers that be.

 Torpedo Tube: This weapon may be used to fire torpedoes at the target.
+Torpedoes typically roll the shooting ship's Shooting skill to see if the weapon hits its target, but may be aided by electronic warfare.
 Torpedoes may be purchased separately.